How to fix connection problems with Google Chrome

 Uninstall and reinstall Google Chrome

 Maybe the Google Chrome installation is corrupt.
-If that's the problem, then it's better to uninstall and reinstall Google Chrome.
+If that's the problem, it's better to uninstall and reinstall Google Chrome.